nieksand/pman/README.md

 user password that is key-stretched using PBKDF2 and SHA256.
 The iteration count for PBKDF2 was dailed in to take about 3 seconds on my 2013 Macbook Air, which comes out to 2M iterations, well over the NIST minimum guideline of 10K.
-Each vault gets a unique 18 byte salt generated from urandom.
+Each vault file gets a unique 18 byte salt generated from urandom.

 # Usage
 First create an empty vault.
 When prompted for a key you should use a very